dikshanhestabit/Training/week2/day2/README.md

-# Day 2: CSS Layout Mastery - ShopGenius
+# Day 2: CSS Layout Mastery

 ## Overview
 A responsive e-commerce layout built using **Flexbox** and **CSS Grid**, following a mobile-first approach.